dwyl/calendar/BUILDIT.md

   def mount(_params, _session, socket) do

     # We fetch the access token to make the requests.
-    # If none is found, we redirect the user to the home page.
+    # If none is found, we redirect the person to the home page.
     case get_token(socket) do
       {:ok, token} ->